prk-2023/vork_area/Linux/Encoder/Intro-V4L2.md

     - `__platform_driver_register()`:
         Register a platform driver and the kernel, so it can be matched with a platform device.
     - `platform_device_register`:
-        Register a platform device with the kernel, so it can be matched with a platform dirver.
+        Register a platform device with the kernel, so it can be matched with a platform driver.
-    - The kernel matches the platform device with the platform driver based on the device's name and the driver'ssupported devices.
+    - The kernel matches the platform device with the platform driver based on the device's name and the driver's supported devices.
-    - the kernel calls the drivers's probe function to bind the device to the driver.
+    - The kernel calls the drivers's probe function to bind the device to the driver.

 ## - Device Model, Device Instances and Device registration.